gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - fail if any methods were left uncovered
     - validate all properties

-- Unmanaged types: opaque schema, do not record any properties
+- Pure unmanaged types: opaque schema, do not record any properties

 #### Intended process:

-- Managed types (with potential unmanaged super-type) and unmanaged types:
+- All struct-types (i.e. pure managed types, managed types with specific unmanaged super-type and pure unmanaged types):
-    - get all methods by crawling ancestry and using Clazz.getDeclaredMethods() (so that we don’t miss annotations on overridden methods with the same return type—this is to future-proof for variant detection).
-Also record whether the method is declared in a managed or unmanaged type.
+    - get all methods by crawling ancestry and using `Class.getDeclaredMethods()`; also record whether the method is declared in a managed or unmanaged type
     - *ignore Object and GroovyObject methods and their overrides*
     - ~~ignore all methods from unmanaged super-type (e.g. `JarBinarySpec`)~~
     - *verify no overloads*
     - *process all getters*
-        - throw error if there are mixed managed and unmanaged getter declarations
+        - throw error if getter is defined both in managed type and unmanaged super-type
         - *validate getter (no type parameter, no parameters etc.)*
             - for unmanaged: ignore property if there's a validation problem
-        - *determine if getter is abstract*
-        - determine if getter has implementation, always true for methods from unmanaged types
+        - getter is considered managed only if it is defined in a managed type and has no implementation
         - *find setter, and if found:*
-            - throw error if there are mixed managed and unmanaged setter declarations
+            - throw error if setter is defined both in managed type and unmanaged super-type
             - *validate setter (no type parameters, single parameter matches getter, void return type)*
                 - for unmanaged: ignore setter if there's a validation problem
-            - determine if setter has implementation, always true for methods from unmanaged types
+                - setter is considered managed only if it is defined in a managed type and has no implementation
-            - ensure that either both getter and setter are abstract, or both of them have implementation
+                - ensure that either both getter and setter are managed or unmanaged
         - get all annotations from getter
-        - record property and its annotations, `managed = false` if property has implementation
+        - record property with its annotations
         - mark **managed** property methods as covered
     - fail if any **managed** methods were left uncovered
     - validate all **managed** properties